-To help stop the spread of coronavirus everyone has been asked to stay local and follow the health advice on hse.ie.
+To help stop the spread of coronavirus everyone has been asked to follow the health advice on hse.ie.

-While there is no evidence that coronavirus can be sexually transmitted, it can be passed on through close contact with someone who has the virus.
+While there is no evidence that COVID-19 can be sexually transmitted, it can be passed on through close contact with someone who has the virus.

 You may not know if someone has coronavirus.
 Being sexually active with another person involves some risk of getting the virus.
 You can reduce this risk by following the advice below.